deepaksood619/deepaksood619.github.io/docs/databases/sql-databases/mysql/backup-types.md

 Logical backups save information represented as logical database structure ([`CREATE DATABASE`](https://dev.mysql.com/doc/refman/8.0/en/create-database.html "15.1.12 CREATE DATABASE Statement"), [`CREATE TABLE`](https://dev.mysql.com/doc/refman/8.0/en/create-table.html "15.1.20 CREATE TABLE Statement") statements) and content ([`INSERT`](https://dev.mysql.com/doc/refman/8.0/en/insert.html "15.2.7 INSERT Statement") statements or delimited-text files).
 This type of backup is suitable for smaller amounts of data where you might edit the data values or table structure, or recreate the data on a different machine architecture.

-### Physical backup methods have these characteristics:
+### Physical backup methods have these characteristics

 - The backup consists of exact copies of database directories and files.
 Typically this is a copy of all or part of the MySQL data directory.
 - Physical backup methods are faster than logical because they involve only file copying without conversion.